Fernhill Park and Gardens

 The Phase 2 works are now fully complete and the carpark and amenities are open to the public.
 Extensive soft landscape works have been completed since the aerial photos were taken.
 A young woodland has been planted around the running loop and semi mature trees have been dotted in key areas around the new carpark.
 The rubberised surface on the running loop was the final element of the works which was recently completed.

-The design is shaped by the aims and objectives established as part of the park masterplan and also guided by the principles of the Fernhill Park & Gardens Sustainable Development Strategy.
-The overarching approach to the park development is light touch.
-This implies working with the natural topography of the site, protecting and enhancing the existing site features, minimising impermeable surfaces, maximising the opportunities for planting, prioritising sustainable travel, particularly walking and cycling and the use of soft engineering solutions.
+The development of Fernhill is shaped by the aims and objectives identified in the Masterplan for the Park and guided by the principles of the ‘Fernhill Park & Gardens Sustainable Development Strategy’.
+This adopts a light touch approach, working with the natural topography of the site, protecting and enhancing the existing site features and habitats, minimising waste, prioritising sustainable travel, particularly walking and cycling, and the use of soft engineering solutions.

 We care about your feedback.
 Have your say.